IES 6 IES 6:

 Reliability (of assessment)

-In relation to assessment, whether an assessment activity consistently produces the same result, given the same set of circumstances, quality or state describing whether a measurement approach consistently produces the same result, given the same set of circumstances.
+In relation to assessment, whether an assessment activity consistently produces the same conclusion, given the same set of circumstances.

 Role